As part of our Constitution Day celebration, we host a live chat with schools all across America.

 Answer: There have been two adult women who have run for vice president as a major party nominee: Geraldine Ferraro and Sarah Palin.
 Hillary Clinton was the first woman to be a major-party presidential nominee.

 How many delegates were there during the signing of the Constitution?

-Answer: During the signing there were 41 delegates present.
-38 signed.
+Answer: During the signing session there were 41 delegates present and 38 signed.
 One–George Read–also signed for John Dickinson who was home sick that day.
-55 different men had been in Philadelphia over the course of the Convention.
+55 different delegates had been in Philadelphia over the course of the Convention.